Skip to main content

 • Fireworks Safety Infographics

-Deaths and severe injuries related to fireworks increased by 50% during the COVID-19 pandemic, according to a 2021 report by the U.S. Consumer Product Safety Commission.
+Severe injuries related to fireworks are becoming more common every year, according to a 2021 report by the U.S. Consumer Product Safety Commission.
 Eye injuries from fireworks can be especially severe because of the combination of force, heat and chemicals.

-Here's a rundown of the most common types of fireworks eye injuries, the most dangerous fireworks, who gets the most injuries and where.
+Here's a rundown of the most dangerous fireworks, who gets the most injuries and where those injuries occur.
 Keep your summer holidays safe and fun with fireworks eye safety tips from the American Academy of Ophthalmology.

 From cuts and bruises to damaged corneas, retinas and ruptured eyeballs, ophthalmologists treat thousands of people every year who suffer fireworks-related injuries.